bajoski34/Flutterwave-PHP/README.md

 ### Setting up Dev

 To get started, you need to create a new project in your local machine.
-In this sample i would be creating an endpoint called `index.php` in the root of my project using the slim framework.
+In this sample i would be creating an endpoint called `/pay` in the root of my project using the slim framework.

 ```shell
 mkdir Store && cd Store